reeyarn/sec_xbrl/README.md

 Forked from `https://github.com/farhadab/sec-edgar-financials`

-Testing running the code only
+Testing running the code only.

+This repo uses non-XBRL way to get financial statements data.

+It uses BeautifulSoup to extract XBRL facts.

+If you want to use XBRL way, please refer to `https://github.com/reeyarn/openesef`

 # To installl
 `git clone "https://github.com/reeyarn/sec_xbrl"`